Dwyane Wade: Branding and reception

 Wade has been featured in magazine articles and publications.
-In 2005, he was featured on People's 50 Most Beautiful People, and in 2006 he was named the NBA's best-dressed player by GQ.
-In 2007, Esquire named him to their 4th annual Best Dressed Men in the World list for the second straight year.
+In 2005, he was featured on People's 50 Most Beautiful People.
+The following year, Wade was named the NBA's best-dressed player by GQ.
+In 2007, Esquire named him to their fourth annual Best Dressed Men in the World list for the second straight year.
 Wade's endorsement deals included Gatorade, Lincoln, Staples, Sean John, T-Mobile (his TV commercials paired him with Charles Barkley), and Topps.
 He had his own line of shoes with Converse named "The Wade" and a series of Sidekick phones known as the D-Wade Edition with T-Mobile.
 During the 2009–10 season, Wade switched from Converse to Nike's Jordan Brand.
-Wade was chosen by Jordan and debuted the Air Jordan 2010 during the 2010 NBA All-Star break.
+He was chosen by Jordan and debuted the Air Jordan 2010 during the 2010 NBA All-Star break.
 During the 2011 NBA playoffs, Wade debuted his first signature shoe for the Jordan Brand, joining Anthony and Chris Paul, who had their own signature shoes.
 After his Jordan Brand contract expired in 2012, Wade signed with the Chinese athletic brand Li-Ning.
 Wade was included in Time's list of the 100 most influential people of 2020.
 In April 2021, Wade became a minority owner of the Utah Jazz.
-In October 2021, Wade's eldest son, Zaire Wade got drafted by the Salt Lake City Stars, which is the NBA G League affiliate of the Utah Jazz.
+In October 2021, Wade's oldest son, Zaire Wade got drafted by the Salt Lake City Stars, which is the NBA G League affiliate of the Jazz.

-In March 2021, when asked about Michael Jordan, Wade stated that Michael Jordan is the greatest basketball player of all time.
-He explained, "I come from a Jordan era.
-I am biased and I'm going to be biased until the day I pass away.
-Michael Jordan will be my GOAT.
-I'm not taking anything away from LeBron.
-LeBron is amazing.
-But Michael Jordan is my GOAT."
-Wade stated that Michael Jordan was his favorite player growing up.
-He explained, "For me, from Chicago, where I grew up, I made it out the hood because I seen a dude, No. 23, play the game of basketball at a level that I was like, I just want to do some of that."